ohbob/stealth-client-website-qwik/src/content/docs/AddGumpIgnoreByID.md

 layout: blog
 ---

-# {title}

 Add ID to GumpIgnore list, so incoming gumps with this ID will be ignored.

 **NB**: Some shards have unique IDs for each gumps, some not.
 You have to check your shards gumps.
-Maybe on your shard gumps has only unique Serials, and you will use [AddGumpIgnoreBySerial](Api/AddGumpIgnoreBySerial).
+Maybe on your shard gumps has only unique Serials, and you will use [AddGumpIgnoreBySerial](../AddGumpIgnoreBySerial).

 **NB 2**: Dont forget, that ignoring Gump is not cancel it!
 For server it looks like Gump received and shown by client, so server *can* wait for some gump response.
 So, be careful with ignore methods.
 ### Params: